List of The Waltons characters: Frances Daly

-Frances is Olivia's sister, who lives in Edgemont.
+Frances is Olivia's sister, who lives in nearby Edgemont, Virginia.
 She is mentioned in "The Heritage" (season 2, episode 18).

 Olivia Hill

-Olivia Hill Deborah White is Olivia Walton's namesake (she is daughter of Olivia's deceased childhood best friend Marnie), and is the wife and later widow of Bob Hill, whom she marries on the mountain in "The Shivaree" episode.
+Olivia Hill (Deborah White) is Olivia Walton's namesake (she is daughter of Olivia's deceased childhood best friend Marnie), and is the wife and later widow of Bob Hill, whom she marries on the mountain in the longtime traditional post-marriage "The Shivaree" episode.
 Catastrophe strikes both her family and her husband's family, as both she and Bob have no surviving parents, and they ended up seeing each other before their wedding, said to be bad luck.
 This turns out to be strangely prophetic when Olivia is reduced to a bereaved widow barely a year later.
-She returns to Walton's Mountain following her husband's sudden death in "The Loss.”
+She returns to Walton's Mountain following her husband's sudden death in "The Loss."
 Bob is said to have been struck by a car a dark night on his way home when he didn't see it coming.

 Martha Corinne Walton

-Martha Corinne, the widow of Zeb's older brother, Henry Walton, first appears in the two-part season three episode "The Conflict”, in which she and her family are displaced from their scenic mountain land by construction of the Blue Ridge Parkway.
-Though she initially refuses to leave, when John-Boy is wounded in an armed standoff between members of the Walton clan and government officials, Martha Corinne agrees to relocate to a newly constructed house provided by the government.
-She appears in two more episodes, including season five's "The Pony Cart.” (which won an Emmy for her portrayer, Beulah Bondi in 1977).
+Martha Corinne, the widow of Zeb's older brother, Henry Walton, first appears in the two-part season three episode "The Conflict", in which she and her family are displaced from their ancient log cabin on the scenic mountain-top land by construction of the famous north–south Blue Ridge Parkway through the Appalachian Mountains chain as one of the "New Deal" program projects of President Franklin D. Roosevelt's administration.
+Though she initially refuses to leave, when John-Boy is wounded in an armed standoff between members of the Walton clan and government officials, Martha Corinne agrees to relocate to a newly constructed small wood-frame house provided by the government.
+She appears in two more episodes, including season five's "The Pony Cart." (which won an Emmy TV award for her portrayer, longtime actress Beulah Bondi (1888–1981), in 1977).
 It was in this episode she made her final appearance.
-Martha Corrine reveals to John-Boy that her health has started deteriorating and she had come back to the mountain to make her peace before she eventually passes away.
+Martha Corrine reveals to John-Boy that her health has started deteriorating mentioning to John-Boy about her occasional heart angina when he drives her by to see the site of their old log cabin and small family grave plots in the woods off the newly constructed Parkway and she had come back to her mountain to make her peace, giving special little trinkets to each family member plus old family photographs and memorabilia to him while telling old family stories of their first arrival in Virginia in 1810.
+Later, before she eventually passes away smelling a flower bed off the road after Ben rides her in the rebuilt wooden pony cart / shay that he and Zeb worked on and restored so Martha Corinne could paint her folk art of exquisite flowery designs on the sides.